openarsenalspecs/Civic-Tech/Umbrix.md

 - Transport
 - Obfuscation
 - Session management
+- Channel management

-The protocol should support multiple transports without coupling the security model to a single transport implementation.
+The protocol should support multiple transports without coupling the security model to one transport.

 Planned capabilities include: